duplexsystem/batchtonemapping/README.md

     - Windows https://mediaarea.net/en/MediaInfo/Download/Windows
         - You must download the DLL WITHOUT installer (note architecture is your python version not necessarily your system architecture)

-    - Linux Someone is going to have to figure this out because I don’t have a Linux machine to test this on (I know I could use a virtual machine but I a lazy)
+    - Linux Someone is going to have to figure this out because I don’t have a Linux machine to test this on (I know I could use a virtual machine but I am lazy)

     - MacOS
         - Really?